grahamcarman/docs/astro/env-vars-astro.md

 ### Edit existing values

 After you set an environment variable key, only the environment variable value can be modified.
-You can modify environment variables that are set as secret.
-However, the variable value is never shown.
+While you can modify environment variables that are set as secret, however, the secret variable value is never shown.
 When you modify a secret environment variable, you'll be prompted to enter a new value.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.